Bakersfield Schools with Criminal Justice Programs

 A total of six courses must be completed to graduate with this certificate.
 Students start off with an introduction class before moving on to courses about criminal law concepts and supervision and control in corrections.
 The other classes in the program cover topics such as public safety communications, legal aspects of corrections and correctional counseling and interviewing.

-Associate in Science in Criminal Justice Administration or Corrections
+Associate in Science in Criminal Justice Administration

 Other School Options